-Kauai is renowned for its magical and green nature and Kōkeʻe State Park is one of those beautiful places on the island.
+Kauai is renowned for its magical and green nature, and Kōkeʻe State Park is one of those jaw-dropping places on the island.

-This is a quick guide to Kokee State Park – including how to visit and a bit of info about the Kauai state park!
+This is a quick guide to Kokee State Park, including how to visit and a bit of information about the Kauai state park!

 Have you visited Kokee State Park before?
 Leave your tips and recommendations in the comments.
 Thanks!

 About Kokee State Park

 Situated in the northwest part of Kauai Island, the gorgeous Kōkeʻe State Park is a 4,345-acre natural wonder teeming with wildflower fields, mountain plateau, colorful and tropical forests, rich with flora and fauna, and many hiking trails.

 It is one of the most beautiful places on Kauai and one of the best in Hawaii as a whole!
 It is a must-visit on any Kauai road trip itinerary!

 Kokee State Park is a bit remote but is nevertheless a very popular and must-see place on Kauai.
 The closest town to it is Kekaha, which is located approximately 17 miles away from the park.